 What are the next steps?

-Update: On 30th November 2022, the deadline for connections customers to submit expressions of interest for TEC Amnesty was extended to the end of April 2023.
+Update: The deadline for connections customers to submit expressions of interest for TEC Amnesty has been extended to the end of April 2023.

 The working group is about to undertake an industry-wide consultation on the queue management arrangements.
 It will be an opportunity for a wider set of views to be provided.

-In the meantime, customers with projects within the queue should consider using the TEC amnesty – with non-binding expressions of interest required by 30 November 2022 – to allow them to withdraw from the queue on more favourable terms than will be available if Ofgem decides to implement queue management.
+In the meantime, customers with projects within the queue should consider using the TEC amnesty – with non-binding expressions of interest required by the end of November 2022 – to allow them to withdraw from the queue on more favourable terms than will be available if Ofgem decides to implement queue management.

 These are all measures we’re confident will help projects connect to the grid more quickly to support progress towards a clean, reliable and affordable energy system.